neonode-inc/zforce-arduino-board-devenv/README.md

 # zforce-arduino-board-devenv

 ## Hardware requirement
-This setup environment is inteded to work with the Neonode Prototyping Board (later referred as the board, or NPB).
+This setup environment is inteded to work with the Neonode Prototyping Board (later referred to as the board, or NPB).
 The board is an Arduino-compatible microcontroller board, based on the [SAMD21](https://www.microchip.com/wwwproducts/en/ATSAMD21E18) MCU.
 You can connect your zForce AIR Touch Sensor directly to the board through the mounted sensor port with all 8 connector pads exposed to the board.

 For further details about the connector pads on the zForce AIR sensor, please refer to [Neonode support page](https://support.neonode.com/docs/).
 NPB is only intended for development and prototyping, meaning, it is not created to withstand challenging environments or demanding use-cases.